[Skip to Content]

 in memory of Dori Haspel

-Originally from Northbrook, Illinois, Larry, Debbie and their family have always admired, enjoyed and participated in the performing arts.
-Since moving to Sarasota in 2009, they have been active philanthropists, serving in leadership positions across many organizations.
-As supporters of Asolo Rep’s productions and education programs, they say, “For years, we have enjoyed the theatre, but we have never felt so connected with a performance as we do at Asolo Rep. This theatre provides a unique experience where the stimulating conversation that live performances provoke is heightened by our engagement with the actors.”
-Larry and Debbie joined our Crystal Society in the 2017-2018 season with their second endowment gift, made in memory of their daughter Dori Haspel.
+Originally from Northbrook, Illinois, Larry and Debbie moved to Sarasota in 2009 upon their retirement— Larry, from more than 40 years of practice as an interventional cardiologist and CEO of a large hospital system, and Debbie, from 20 years as a civil litigation attorney.
+Since that time, they have been actively involved with many local organizations, both philanthropically and in leadership roles.
+As supporters of Asolo Rep, they say, “For years, we have enjoyed the theatre.
+This theatre provides a unique experience where the stimulating conversation that live performances provoke is heightened by our engagement with the actors.”
+Larry and Debbie joined our Crystal Society in the 2017-2018 season with their second endowment gift, made in memory of their daughter Dori.

 Toulmin_Headshot_394x385.jpgVIRGINIA B. TOULMIN, in memoriam